coreorm/example/README.md

 Also restart apache.

+### Visit page
+Go to your browser and enter http://example.core.orm

 ### Generating models

 Models are pre-generated under Examples/Model folder already, but considering future updates from CoreORM\Framework, you can always generate new models by running